dyzmapl/hkjj/Home.md

 ## Working with routes

-Route consits of segments.Each segment has parameters.
+Route consists of segments.
+Each segment has parameters.
 Refer here https://github.com/ugcs/ugcs-dotnet-sdk/wiki/Algorithms-And-Calculation-workflow for the list of parameters for different segments.

 ### Create new route